Relative Entailment Among Probabilistic Implications: Introduction

-Both in machine learning and in data mining, one particularly well-studied knowledge representation mechanism is given by relaxed implication connectives: a relatively natural abstract concept which can be made concrete in various ways.
-The common idea is to relax the semantics of the implication connective so as to allow for exceptions, a feature actually mandatory in all applications in data analysis or machine learning.
+Both in machine learning and in data mining, one particularly well-studied knowledge representation mechanism is given by \emph{relaxed} implication connectives: a natural abstract concept which can be made concrete in various ways.
+The common idea is to relax the semantics of the implication connective so as to allow for exceptions, a feature actually mandatory in many applications in data analysis or machine learning.
 However, this can be done in any of a number of ways; and each form of endowing relaxed implications with a precise meaning yields a different notion with, often, very different properties.
-See the survey~\cite{GH}.
+See \cite{LavracFZ99}, the survey~\cite{GH} and the book \cite{GW}; but, again, the literature on the topic is huge: we mention here only the references most relevant for our specific results, and refer for further context and additional references to our earlier paper~\cite{Balcazar}.

-This paper focuses on one of the simplest forms of relaxed implication, endowed with its most natural semantics: the one given by conditional probability.
+That paper, of which this one is a close follow-up, focuses on one of the simplest forms of relaxed implication, endowed with its most natural semantics: the one given by conditional probability.
 Syntactically, these partial implications are pairs of conjunctions of positive propositional literals.
-For sets $X$ and $Y$ of propositional variables, we write the corresponding implication as $X\to Y$.
+For sets $X$ and $Y$ of propositional variables, we write the corresponding partial implication as $X\to Y$.
 Now, instead of the classical semantics, whereby a model satisfies the implication if it either fails the antecedent or fulfills the consequent, we want to quantify exceptions; hence, instead of individual propositional models, our semantic structures are, then, so-called ``transactional datasets'', that is, multisets of propositional models.
-By mere counting, we find, on each dataset, a frequentist probability for $X$ and $Y$ seen as conjunctions (or, equivalently, as events): then, the meaning of the implication is simply that the conditional probability of the consequent, given the antecedent, exceeds some fixed threshold, here denoted~$\g\in(0,1)$.
-In application-aware works, very often that quantity, the frequentist conditional probability, is called \emph{confidence} of the partial implication.
+By mere counting, we find, on each dataset, a frequentist probability for $X$ and $Y$ seen as conjunctions (or, equivalently, as events): then, the meaning of the implication is, simply, that the conditional probability of the consequent, given the antecedent, exceeds some fixed threshold, here denoted~$\g\in(0,1)$.
+Very often, that quantity, the frequentist conditional probability, is called \emph{confidence} of the partial implication.
 We also use this name here.